Achieving Repeatability in Staining with a Modified NEI Scale

 The new nine-point scale showed promise.
 But how did it stack up against other methods?

-Evaluating Scale Success: Designing Trails for Reproducibility
+Evaluating Scale Success: Designing Trials for Reproducibility

 Together with a group of scientists, I designed and ran trials to test and validate the Lexitas scale.
 In addition to testing the scale itself, we made sure to minimize extraneous variables – from the type of computers to the profile of each grader – that might compromise the study.